Newsletter

 does all of the above, plus sends an update to the Cloudflare API associated with your account to ban the attacker there as well.

-I always use the action_mwl
+I always prefer using the action_mwl

 action.